bhaney22/ECON-343/README.md

 # ECON-343
+## Description
-This repository contains the most up to date version of the Lecture, Homework template, and the Empirical Project Rmarkdown files.
+This repository contains the Rmarkdown files for all Econ 343 Lectures, Homeworks, and the Empirical Project.

-**Instructions**
-- Scroll up and click on the name of the folder (Lectures, Homework, or Empircal Project).
-- Right-click on the .Rmd file and click "Save link as" to download it
-- Or, you can double-click on the .Rmd file to open it
-  - Copy and paste the contents of the .Rmd file into a **new text file** in Rstudio
-  - Save the new file with the correct name and give it a **.Rmd** file extension
+## Instructions
+Copy of this repository to your Rstudio home directory at the beginning of class.

-**See below for an index of R commands introduced in each Ch 00 R Lecture.Rmd file**
+## Index of R commands introduced in each Ch 00 R Lecture.Rmd file

 Ch 2 R Lecture.Rmd